tikron/tikron/tikron-resources/README.md

 ## Installation

-The applications program code is divided into 3 main repositories: tikron contains common maven configuration for all projects. tikron-common provides common source code for main applications.
-And finally tikron-site contains source code for the web site, the management tool and other utilities.
+The applications program code is divided into 3 main repositories: tikru contains common maven configuration for all projects. tikru-commons provides common source code for main applications.
+And finally tikron contains source code for the web site, the management tool and other utilities.

 ## License